lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 Learner Profiles
 =====================

-With the new Open edX Learner Profile, you can share information about yourself with your learning community.
-Your profile can include an image that identifies you on the Open edX site as well as your location and other biographical information.
-Course teams and other learners in your courses can view your profile.
+With the new Open edX Learner Profile feature, course teams and learners can share information about themselves with the community.
+The profile can include an image that identifies the user on the Open edX site as well as the user's location and other biographical information.
+Course teams and other learners in the course can view others' profiles.

 For more information, see `Exploring the Profile Page`_ in *Building and Running an Open edX Course* and `Exploring the Profile Page for Learners`_ in